 RV awnings are a nice luxury to have for the summer months, when a little shade could mean the difference between cool comfort and sweltering misery.
 Unfortunately, those same summer months are subject to monsoons, thunderstorms and other unpredictable weather patterns that threaten awnings which may be useful — but are also know to be somewhat delicate.

-It’s important to address any issues with your awning immediately, and to check one’s awning at the beginning of each season for any tears or holes.
-It’s far more convenient to discover awning damage during a pre-trip check, rather then when you’re out in the elements when water begins leaking through the imperfect fabric.
+It’s important to address any issues with your awning immediately and to check one’s awning at the beginning of each season for any tears or holes.
+It’s far more convenient to discover awning damage during a pre-trip check, rather than when you’re out in the elements when water begins leaking through the imperfect fabric.
 Obviously, these holes or tears will allow water and debris to leak through.
 Not only that, but a good gust of wind could easily increase the size of a tear or hole, making it more difficult, if not impossible, to complete your necessary RV awning repair.

 First, assess the tear to see if you can repair it yourself.
 If it’s under three feet in length, one can simply repair it using a long piece of clear awning tape.

-RV awning repair tape is easily available at hardware stores, in RV supplies retailers and through online sites.
-Prices vary, but on average, tape will be more than $5 and less than $20.
+RV awning repair tape is easily available at hardware stores, in RV supplies retailers and through Camping World and Amazon.
+Prices vary, but on average, the tape will be more than $5 and less than $20.
 Note that most tapes are 15 feet long, but some are wider than others, so you may want to buy thicker tape for a higher price if you hope to cover a hole with the tape, or even to cover multiple nearby tear with one strip of tape.
 If this tape isn’t strong enough, you might consider using the more powerful, but considerably more expensive ($55 on Amazon) Eternabond tape.
 This will hold a tear together more effectively, but it isn’t transparent, so you won’t want to use it for larger tears.